If Only (2004 film): Plot

 Ian Wyndham (Nicholls) is a British businessman who lives with his American musician girlfriend, Samantha Andrews (Hewitt), in London.
 Taking us through a day in Ian and Samantha's life, the film opens by showing different events such as Samantha getting burnt on a kettle, Ian's watch breaking, Samantha getting Coca-Cola splashed on her clothing, and Ian being interrupted by Samantha during an important meeting at work.

 Samantha gets angry at Ian as he always treats her as his second priority and tells him that she just wants him to love her.
 Ian makes one last attempt to reconcile with Samantha.
 An angry Samantha gets into a taxi and asks Ian whether he is coming or not - he remains on the sidewalk.
 The taxi is T-boned, and Samantha dies.
 From the hospital, a heartbroken Ian returns to their apartment, finds Samantha's notebook and opens it, finding a song she was working on.
 He falls asleep clutching the notebook.

 When he awakes in the morning, he is shocked to hear Samantha talking, and wakes to find her in the bed beside him.
 He is scared at first but after the initial confusion, concludes that the previous day must have been a dream.
 Ian feels happy to have Samantha by his side.

 The events of the day are similar to those he already experienced in the "dream", although occurring at different times and in different ways.
 Ian is sure that he had a premonition and that at day's end, Samantha will die.
-Samantha does burn her hand; she gets soda on her blouse, but in different manners from the previous occasion.
-And Ian's watch remains in working order this time.
-Perhaps most important, his meeting seeking financial backing for his company's next project is successful, unlike before.
-After the meeting he takes a taxi, and finds that the driver is the same from the previous evening - who told Ian that the most important thing to be done was to really love Samantha.
+Samantha does burn her hand; she gets soda on her blouse, but in different ways from the previous occasion.
+Other differences from the previous day include: Ian's watch remains in working order this time, and his meeting seeking financial backing for his company's next project is successful.
+One thing that remains the same is Ian's after work cab ride.
+Ian finds that the driver today is the same one from the previous evening - a man who tells Ian that the most important thing in Ian's life is to love Samantha.